Freedom of Information (FOIA)

 Appeal of an Excess FOIA Processing Fee

 The appeal must specifically state the word “appeal” and identify how the required fee exceeds the amount permitted.
-You may use the NeMCMHA Appeal Form (To Appeal an Excess Fee), which is available at NeMCMHA’s main office located at 400 Johnson Street in Alpena, Michigan and on the Agency’s website www.nemcmh.org.
+You may use the NeMCMHA Appeal Form (To Appeal an Excess Fee).

 • Waiving the fee;

-• Reducing the fee and issue a written determination indicating the specific basis that supports the remaining fee;
+• Reducing the fee and issuing a written determination indicating the specific basis that supports the remaining fee;

-• Upholding the fee and issue a written determination indicating the specific basis that supports the required fee; or
+• Upholding the fee and issuing a written determination indicating the specific basis that supports the required fee; or

-• Issuing a notice detailing the reason or reasons for extending for not more than 10 business days the period during which the NeMCMHA Director will respond to the written appeal.
+• Issuing a notice detailing the reason or reasons for extending, for not more than 10 business days, the period during which the NeMCMHA Executive Director will respond to the written appeal.

 FOIA Request for Public Records FormView in new tab